 This warranty does not apply where damage is caused by other factors including, without limitation:

-NOTE: Return mail is every Monday, Wednesday and Friday (except Public Holidays and where Express mail is requested).
+NOTE: Return mail is every Friday (except Public Holidays and where Express mail is requested) during any COVID-19 isolation period.

 Please contact Roger on 0425 709 508 for the shipping address for courier delivery to ensure timely receipt.